How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 Drivers are interested in results and the bottom line.
 They are often action-oriented and do not want to engage in small talk.

-When communicating with drivers, it’s best to be direct with them and get to the point.
-Focus your messaging on their goals and the action items to get them there.
-Drivers are results-oriented and want to know how things will be accomplished.
-They appreciate when others can provide clear plans or solutions.
+When communicating with drivers, I think it’s best to be direct with them and get to the point.
+So, focus your messaging on their goals and how your product or service can help them there.

 Amiable

 When communicating with amiable people, listen attentively and speak calmly and kindly.
-These individuals value cooperation and strive to find common ground in their interactions.
+They value cooperation and strive to find common ground in their interactions.
 Due to their desire for harmony, people with amiable personalities tend to avoid conflict.
-It’s best not to use confrontational language with them.
+For this reason, it’s best not to use confrontational language with them.

 Expressive